Annual statistics for the High Court 30 June 2019

 [5] The 30 June 2018 balance figure noted here is the one noted in the June 2018 year-end statistics.
 The Ministry updates its figures for 12 months so changes can occur following late data entry or error correction.

-High Court Civil Jurisdiction – year ended 30 June 2019
+High Court civil jurisdiction - year ended 30 June 2019

-Civil appeals are matters in the civil jurisdiction appealed to the High Court from either the District Court (including the Family Court), the Environment Court or a Tribunal.
+Note: Civil cases in this context include: General proceedings, judicial reviews, and originating applications.
+Insolvency cases are bankruptcy cases (where an adjudication application has been filed) and company liquidations.
+Civil appeals are matters in the civil jurisdiction appealed to the High Court from either the District Court (including the Family Court), the Environment Court or a tribunal. |

 The analysis compares figures as at 30 June 2019 and 30 June 2018.